Intrigue, treachery charges fly in fight for U.N. post

 Serbia, a European Union candidate which is emerging from more than a decade of isolation after the 1990s Balkan wars, has never had a shot at a U.N. job.
 “This is the first time that Serbia put forward a candidacy for a post within the U.N. system,” Jeremic told Reuters in an interview.

-“All other countries from our part of the world had their chance to run for and serve either on the Security Council or in the General Assembly,” the 36-year-old minister said.
+“All other countries from our part of the world had their chance to run for and serve either on the Security Council or in the General Assembly,” the 36-year-old Jeremic said.

 Jeremic has become a familiar face at the United Nations in recent years, forcefully arguing Serbia’s case in the Security Council and General Assembly against Kosovo’s 2008 declaration of independence from Belgrade, which the Serbs say was illegal.